Rui-Zhang1997/python-intro/python.md

 ```
 **reversed** Reverse an existing ordered collection (like a list).
 However, it is also *lazy*

-**zip** Occasionally, one may receive two or more lists or tuples and we wish to associate all the first elements, the second elements, etc.
+**zip** Occasionally, one may receive two or more lists or tuples and we wish to associate all the first elements, the second elements, etc. (for example, if given a list of days of the week and associate each

 {\bf len}